April 13th, 2026

 April 27th, 2026

-Last week I talked about the strengths of the Kobold Seal, I want to highlight two areas where it could have been improved.
-Unfortunately, SeL ruined all other rotating bezels.
-The Kobold Seal has a bezel like Rolex, Tudor and countless other brands with the click spring style of bezel.
-I honestly would prefer a fixed bezel.
-60 click bezels always feel wonky to me anyway.
-The other area for improvement on this watch is the crown.
-A slightly larger crown would improve operating the crown and more threads on the crown system would help the overall function.
+After discussing the strengths of the Kobold Seal last week, I want to highlight two areas where it could be improved.
+Unfortunately for every other watch in my collection, SeL has completely ruined rotating bezels for me.
+The Kobold Seal relies on a traditional click-spring bezel—similar to Rolex, Tudor, and countless other brands.
+Personally, I would actually prefer a fixed bezel here, as 60-click setups always feel a bit wonky to me anyway.
+The second area for improvement is the crown.
+A slightly larger crown would greatly improve grip and operation, while adding more threads to the crown system would elevate its overall function.

-Obviously those areas aren’t dealbreakers for me and they don’t affect my overall appreciation of this watch.
-Every watch has areas that can be improved upon in our own preference based opinions.
-I think Rolex bezels aren’t good in terms of function, alignment and fit but there are countless Rolex owners that don’t see an issue with them.
-SeL has an incredible bezel and if I know that I have a day where I need a precision bezel, then I am reaching for the SeL.
-If I need a bezel that I can use casually, the Kobold Seal gets the job done.
+Obviously, those areas aren’t dealbreakers for me, and they certainly don’t change my deep appreciation for this watch.
+Every timepiece has elements that could be improved based on our own subjective preferences.
+For instance, I find Rolex bezels lacking in terms of function, alignment, and fit, yet countless owners never see an issue with them.
+In comparison, SeL engineers an incredible bezel; if I know I have a day ahead that demands a precision instrument, I am reaching for the SeL.
+But for casual, everyday use, the Kobold Seal gets the job done perfectly.

 May 4th, 2026

-Moody moist mossy mornings series has commenced!
-The Kobold Seal is one of my favorite tool watches of all time.
-I love that Gerd R Lang, Helmut Sinn, and Sir Ranulph Fiennes all helped shape Kobold.
-Three individuals who are experts in what they do.
-The world’s greatest living explorer input into Kobold watches was invaluable.
-The man who was the first to complete a north-south surface circumnavigation of the world.
-He knows firsthand how important gear is and how important reliable engineering is.
+The “moody, moist, mossy mornings” series has officially commenced!
+The Kobold Seal remains one of my absolute favorite tool watches of all time.
+I love that legends like Gerd R. Lang, Helmut Sinn, and Sir Ranulph Fiennes all lent their expertise to help shape Kobold into what it is today.
+Having three absolute masters of their respective crafts involved is incredible, but the input from Sir Ranulph Fiennes—the world’s greatest living explorer—was truly invaluable.
+As the first man to complete a north-south surface circumnavigation of the globe, he knows firsthand exactly how critical reliable engineering and dependable gear are when everything is on the line.

 May 11th, 2026

-I like Kobold’s recent social media posts.
-Yesterday’s was a particularly good one.
-Check it out if you haven’t.
-Kobold has had its fair share of ups and downs but I have to say that I hope that they can make a successful comeback.
-I have been a fan since day one.
-I have tried/owned several of their awesome models, but the Seal is my favorite, particularly this model.
+I’ve really been enjoying Kobold’s recent social media posts—yesterday’s was particularly great, so definitely check it out if you haven’t yet.
+It is no secret that Kobold has had its fair share of ups and downs over the years, but I truly hope they can make a successful comeback.
+I have been a loyal fan since day one.
+While I have owned and tested several of their awesome models, the Seal remains my absolute favorite—especially this exact execution.

-Why do I love this model so much?!?
-The Seal is an iconic Kobold model and with its SAS engineering it makes me appreciate it as a tool watch.
-From an aesthetic standpoint, the handset, the markers, the bezel and the case….all work together so damn well.
-We all know that SeL is the ultimate tool watch in terms of engineering.
-Kobold and UTS are two brands that are at the top of the category right below SeL.
-I am grateful that I was able to add this Seal to the hive.
+Why do I love this model so much?
+The Seal is an absolute icon, and its SAS engineering truly solidifies its status as a genuine tool watch.
+Aesthetically, it is a masterclass in cohesion—the handset, markers, bezel, and case all work together flawlessly.
+While we all know that SeL sits at the absolute peak of tool watch engineering, Kobold and UTS easily dominate the tier right below them.
+I am incredibly grateful to add this Seal to the hive.